0ki/fengoffice_old/fengoffice_/readme.txt

 	feature: Print views for tasks and task listings.
 	feature: In search results there's a new option to search in all workspaces.
 	feature: New webservices API.
-	feature: A set of tools in the 'public/tools' folder, including a web interface for translating OpenGoo.

 	system: Implemented a PDO_SQL backend to access the database.
-	system: The help folder was moved to the public folder, because 'public' is the only folder that has to be accessible from a browser.
+	system: The help folder was moved to the public folder, because that 'public' is the only folder that has to be accessible from a browser.
 	system: Moved 'library/combinator' to the 'public' folder because it needs public access.
 	system: Now it's possible to choose the database engine, between InnoDB and MyISAM, so that OpenGoo can be used on databases that don't support InnoDB.
 	system: Installation now tries to create the database if it doesn't exist.